 We charge $300 for an initial consultation.
 We can conduct the consultation in person or on the phone.
-If you have been terminated by your employer, we will waive the initial consultation fee.

 Our firm handles a broad range of employment matters, including contract disputes, discrimination, harassment, hostile work environment, misclassification, retaliation, suitability and security clearance issues, trade secrets, whistleblower, and wage and hour.